 Hypothyroidism is a condition where the thyroid gland does not produce enough of certain crucial hormones.
-On the other end of the spectrum, Hyperthyroidism (overactive thyroid) occurs when the thyroid gland produces too much of the hormone thyroxine.
+On the other end of the spectrum, hyperthyroidism (overactive thyroid) occurs when the thyroid gland produces too much of the hormone thyroxine.
 Hyperthyroidism can accelerate a person’s metabolism, causing unintentional weight loss and a rapid or irregular heartbeat.

-Does DUTCH testing look at the thyroid?
+Does DUTCH Testing Look at the Thyroid?

 The short answer: no. However, DUTCH testing can show an indication of Hypo/Hyperthyroidism when the free and metabolised cortisol do not match (one is much high or lower than the other) and abnormal cortisol clearance is implied.